 Young Professionals Scholarship Fund (students and new professionals)

-The Illuminating Engineering Society of North America is pleased to announce the establishment of the Young Professionals Scholarship Fund, the purpose of which is to support the attendance of students and emerging professionals at IES Annual Conferences.
+The IES Young Professionals Scholarship Fund supports the attendance of students and emerging professionals at the IES Annual Conference.

 Note: Forms are available in PDF format that requires Acrobat Reader, which is available for free from Adobe.